opencog/atomspace/opencog/README.md

 graph is altered (edited) as a result.
 Thus, each query can be thought of as a "rule", to be applied to the data.
 If the rule triggers, then it runs and transforms the data.
-The rule-engine is the infrastructure that allows collections of rules to be specified, and manage thier application.
+The rule-engine is the infrastructure that allows collections of rules to be specified, and manage their application.

 There are four different ways of managing rules.
 Two are the traditional